-Organized by the Istanbul Foundation for Culture and Arts (İKSV), the Istanbul Film Festival’s 36th edition kicked off with an opening gala on April 4.
+ISTANBULOrganized by the Istanbul Foundation for Culture and Arts (İKSV), the Istanbul Film Festival’s 36th edition kicked off with an opening gala on April 4.
 The opening gala brought the stars and distinguished figures of Turkish cinema together at TİM Show Center where Cinema Honorary Awards and plaques were presented.

 The gala, starting with plaque presentations to representatives of the supporting institutions and organizations of the festival, was presented by actor Cem Davran and hosted by İKSV General Director Görgün Taner and the festival director Kerem Ayan.

 This year, a total of 59 films will be competing for the International and National Golden Tulip Awards, FACE Human Rights in Cinema Award, Seyfi Teoman Best Debut Film Award, National Documentary Competition and National Short Film Competition Awards.
 The International Competition Jury will be led by Reha Erdem, while the head of the National Competition Jury will be the director duo Taylan Brothers.